 To: Enforcement Officers, Certified Wetland Specialists & Other Interested Parties:

-As before, SMC’s wetland staff will be performing PJD field reviews in the company of a representative from the U.S. Army Corps of Engineers-Chicago District (USACE).
-Jurisdiction of Waters of the U.S. (WOUS) will be determined following the criteria listed in the CWR and implementation guidance provided by the USACE.
+SMC’s wetland staff will perform PJD field reviews in the company of a representative from the U.S. Army Corps of Engineers-Chicago District (USACE).
+Jurisdiction of Waters of the U.S. (WOUS) will be determined following the pre-CWR JD guidance referenced above.
 Areas not meeting the WOUS criteria will be considered Isolated Waters of Lake County (IWLC), unless such areas meet the exclusion criteria listed under the definition of IWLC in Appendix A of the Lake County Watershed Development Ordinance (WDO).

 SMC administers the countywide Lake County Watershed Development Ordinance

 (WDO).
 The WDO was adopted to ensure that new development does not increase existing stormwater problems or create new ones.
 The WDO establishes minimum countywide stormwater management, including floodplains, detention, soil erosion/sediment control, water quality treatment, and wetlands.

 SMC has delegated WDO permitting authority to Certified Communities for incorporated areas; and the Lake County Planning, Building and Development Department (PB&D) for unincorporated areas.
 SMC is the permitting authority for Non-Certified Communities.
 A WDO Permit is required for major and minor development in the county.